Useful Information

 If English in not my first language, do I have to take the IELTS?

-If English in not your first language, you are required to get a 5.5 overall in IETLS or equivalent or any qualification delivered in English within Ireland or continuous residence for 7 years in Ireland.
+If English is not your first language, you must obtain a 5.5 overall in the International English Language Testing System (IETLS) or equivalent, or hold a qualification delivered in English in Ireland, or have continuous residence in Ireland for seven years.

-IELTS (International English Language Testing System) is an English language test for higher education and global migration.
+The International English Language Testing System (IELTS) is an English language test for higher education and global migration.
 It measures the ability to communicate in English across four language skills: listening, reading, writing and speaking.
 It is designed for people who intend to study or work in countries where English is the main language of communication.
 Language skills are assessed on a scale ranging from 0 (non-user) to 9 (expert user).

-IELTS tests are held at various centres throughout the country, including UCD’s Belfield campus in Dublin 4 or at dedicated IELTS centres such as centre of English Studies (CES) IELTS Test Centre
+IELTS tests are held at various centres throughout the country, including UCD’s Belfield campus in Dublin 4, or at dedicated IELTS centres, such as the Centre of English Studies (CES) IELTS Test Centre.

-There are two types of IELTS tests: IELTS Academic and IELTS General Training.
-IELTS Academic is for test takers who wish to study at a university at undergraduate or post-graduate level, and for those seeking professional registration.
+There are two types of IELTS tests — IELTS Academic and IELTS General Training.
+IELTS Academic is for individuals who wish to study at a university at undergraduate or post-graduate level and for those seeking professional registration.
 Those who wish to apply for entry to IICP College should ensure that they take the IELTS Academic test.

 Take the next step